 "I took him off as a precaution," the Argentine explained.
 "He had a sore back.
 I'll have to wait to see how he is."

-Barca, which is now four points clear at the top of La Liga, is in action again on Friday, when it takes on Catalan rival Espanyol at Camp Nou.
+Barca, who are now four points clear at the top of La Liga, are in action again on Friday, when they take on Catalan rivals Espanyol at Camp Nou.